greenelab/deep-review/sections/06_discussion.md

  of factors where each factor can be interpreted as the contribution at a particular timestep.
-The contribution scores were then used to identify key phrases from a model trained to do sentiment analysis, and obtained superior results compared to scores derived via a gradient-based approach.
+The contribution scores were then used to identify key phrases from a model trained to do sentiment analysis and obtained superior results compared to scores derived via a gradient-based approach.

 #### Miscellaneous approaches